 No other US Supreme Court justice has done more for the advancement of women’s rights than the notorious Ruth Bader Ginsburg.
-In a tribute to this powerful force in the history of feminism and social justice, her daughter-in-law, Patrice Michaels created a song cycle called Notorious RBG, in collaboration with the pianist, Kuang-Hao Huang.
+In loving memory of this powerful force in the history of feminism and social justice, her daughter in law, Patrice Michaels created a song cycle called Notorious RBG, in collaboration with the pianist, Kuang-Hao Huang.
 Patrice is an accomplished performer and composer well-known for the beauty of her musical compositions, which is rivaled only by the beauty of her voice.
 Having the influence of RBG and the opportunity to discuss American history with her has informed Patrice’s writing for the rest of her life.
 In this conversation with Elizabeth Bachman, Patrice shares her views on art and leadership and the pearls of wisdom that she treasures from her memorable moments with RBG.

 Art, Leadership And RBG With Patrice Michaels